Back to series

 In the spec-driven version of the same app, the result had a different shape.

-It was not only about better code.
+It was not only better code.
 The product itself was different.

 The Office Management side had its own queue and board.
 It exposed work assignment, requesters, statuses, filtering, renewable subscriptions, and claim actions.

 Even the local login shortcut was treated differently.
 There was a local persona selector for development and testing, but it was scoped to the login page.
-It was not presented as the product's real role model.
+It was not presented as the real product model.

 Spec-driven development does not mean avoiding shortcuts.
 It means naming them and putting them in the right place.